Monte9/react-native-starter/README.md

 ## FAQ

-### Is this project still under development?
+### Are you accepting PR's?

 Yes.
-Please feel free to submit a PR if you would like to contribute.
+This project is actively under development.
+PR's are much appreciated.

 ######-Monte Thakkar